- road to recovery

 TAKING A NEW PATH: TO BREAK THROUGH A TABOO AND TO GIVE YOUNG WOMEN AT THE COAST KENYA IN ALCOHOL AND MULTI-DRUG DEPENDENCE A VOICE AND HOLISTIC SUPPORT AND TO ENHANCE WOMEN-SPECIFIC TREATMENT

-amescosa - road to recovery is a private initiative and was founded in 2016 in Kilifi - North Coast of Kenya - and is officially registered by the Ministry of Interior and Co-ordination of National Government of the Republic of Kenya and accredited by NACADA (National Authority for the Campaign against Alcohol and Drug Abuse).
+amescosa - road to recovery is a private initiative and was founded in 2016 in Kilifi, North Coast of Kenya, and is officially registered by the Ministry of Interior and Co-ordination of National Government of the Republic of Kenya and accredited by NACADA (National Authority for the Campaign against Alcohol and Drug Abuse).

 Our work is based on 3 United Nations Sustainable Development Goals: Gender Equality - to reach gender equality and to empower all women and girls for self-determination; Good Health and Well-Being for Everyone - ensuring healthy lives and promoting the well-being for all at all ages; No Poverty - to en poverty in all its forms and everywhere; and aligns with the Kilifi County Agenda concerning Safe Space for Youth related with Good Health and Education.